 On this page

-This is done by preparing a budget based on your business plan objectives.
-For example if you have decided to increase your sales, then this may mean extra staff, stock and/or increased marketing.
-You will need to prepare a budget that shows not only increased sales but increased expenses that will be required to achieve the increase in sales.
+Prepare a budget based on your business plan objectives.
+For example, if you've decided to increase your sales, this could mean extra staff, stock and/or increased marketing.
+You'll need to prepare a budget that shows not only increased sales, but the increased expenses required to achieve the increase in sales.

 A budget is the financial strategy for your business.

-- clarity on the key drivers of your business – what are the key aspects of your plan that need to be achieved in order for you to reach your expected budget results?
+- clarity on the key drivers of your business – find out the key aspects of your plan that need to be achieved in order for you to reach your expected budget results

-- tools to measure and monitor performance – your budget can include key performance indicators such as minimum monthly sales, maximum level of expenses etc. and you can then measure these against actual results
+- tools to measure and monitor performance – your budget can include key performance indicators, such as minimum monthly sales, maximum level of expenses – you can measure these against actual results

-- improved profitability – by having a budget and comparing this to actual results you will quickly see what is working and what’s not and make changes so that your profit can be improved easily
+- improved profitability – by having a budget and comparing this to actual results, you'll quickly see what's working and what's not – and make changes so your profit can be improved easily

-- increase efficiency in the use of resources and assets – monitoring your resources to budget expectations will ensure that you get the most efficient use of your business resources.
-E.g. you can look at the time taken from customer order to completion of the job and then payment and see if the time frame can be shortened – this will mean that you will receive payment quicker and have staff move on to the next job earlier.
+- increased efficiency in the use of resources and assets – monitoring your resources to budget expectations will ensure you get the most efficient use of your business resources.
+For example, you can look at the time taken from customer order to completion of the job and then payment, and determine if the time-frame can be shortened – this will mean you'll receive payment quicker and have your staff move on to the next job earlier.

 Key elements for good financial strategy include:

-- development of realistic targets that align with both the strategic business plan and historical trading activities
+- the development of realistic targets that align with both your strategic business plan and historical trading activities

 - a review of industry trends and other information available that will assist in preparing credible assumptions and targets